srv/KittiSeg/README.md

   year={2018}
 }
 ```
-\* If you use the network code, cite the source paper from the forked Github
+\* If you use the network code, cite the source paper from the forked GitHub